Draft Environmental Impact Report / Environmental Impact Statement

 A virtual scoping meeting was held on THURSDAY, NOVEMBER 18 from 6:00 to 7:30 PM.

 Caltrans provided a brief overview of the project and environmental review process.
 Attendees had an opportunity to ask questions.
 However, questions and discussion at the meeting were not considered scoping comments.
-All scoping comments must be submitted by mail or e-mail.
+All scoping comments were required to be submitted by mail or e-mail.
 Attendance at the virtual scoping meeting was not necessary to submit comments.

 Below is a video of the virtual scoping meeting.